BrunoArrostini/CityAdvisor/README.md

 ## Overview 📖
-**City Advisor**  is a single page app where yo can type in a city name and it will display an image & some info about the city.
+**City Advisor**  is a single page app where you can type in a city name and it will display an image & some info about the city.

 There's a button that allows to submit the form and shows :